This set of five DVDs explores the causes, symptoms, diagnosis, and treatment of Borderline Personality Disorder.

 The House of DBT is a metaphor that is used to describe the stages of treatment in Dialectical Behavior Therapy (DBT).
 In this 18 minute video, Marsha Linehan, Ph.D., ABPP, the treatment developer of DBT speaks directly to clients about the stages of DBT and treatment.
-Customers will have the ability to view this streaming video from our website.
-Viewing access is unlimited, internet connection is required.

 In this two-session unscripted role play, Dr. Linehan demonstrates some of the DBT suicide protocols used in treatment.
 She demonstrates different elements in assessing suicide while creating a working relationship with a suicidal client.
 Dr. Linehan sets the stage for treatment, forms a relationship with the client, and gets a clinical picture of both the clients’ suicide history as well as her reasons for living.